circle-ca-rep/veteran-CA-WG/README.md

 ---

-Working group created to address ongoing issues and the evolution of the Veteran Community Advisor roles.
+Working group created to address ongoing issues and the evolution of the Veteran Proposal Assessor roles.